-"You hate muggle borns and Gryffindor's, you were associated with Death Eaters, you're a Slytherin; it's fairly obvious what side you were on - or should I say, are still on," said Harry, looking sideways at her.
+"You hate muggle borns and Gryffindor's, you were associated with Death Eaters, you're a Slytherin.
+It's fairly obvious what side you were on," said Harry, looking sideways at her.
 He was surprised by the glare she gave him.

-"I was not associated with Death Eaters, my parents are not-"
+"I was not associated with Death Eaters, my parents weren't either!"

-"You were Malfoy's girlfriend, he was a Death Eater-"
+"You were Malfoy's girlfriend and he was a Death Eater," Harry retorted.

-"I was his girlfriend for like a month in our third year, we've always been best friends, and his father forced him into it.
-He never wanted to be one, so how about you stop being a - a judgmental git!" said Pansy rather breathlessly.
-Harry stopped walking again, another surge of unexplainable emotion causing his blood to boil as he opened his mouth to retort.
+"I was his girlfriend for like a month in our third year, we've always been just best friends, and his father forced him into it.
+He never wanted to be one, so how about you stop being a... a judgemental git!" said Pansy rather breathlessly.
+Harry stopped walking again, another surge of unexplained emotion causing his blood to boil as he turned towards her.

 "Next time you call my closest friend a Death Eater, take a long hard look at yourself.
-Not all Slytherin's are Death Eaters or Death Eater supporters-"
+Not all Slytherin's are Death Eaters or Death Eater supporters," Pansy spat.